-The high level summary of the argumentation herein is that there is validity to the claims that, to this day and age, there is such a thing as network transparency in X on a higher level than streaming pixel buffers but it has a diminishing degree of practical usability and interest, and the technical underpinnings are fundamentally flawed, dated and criminally inefficient; yet similarly dated (VNC) or perversely complex (RDP) solutions are not reasonable alternatives.
+The high level summary of the argumentation herein is that there is validity to the claims that, to this very day, there is such a thing as network transparency in X. It exists on a a higher level than streaming pixel buffers, but has a diminishing degree of practical usability and interest.
+Its technical underpinnings are fundamentally flawed, dated and criminally inefficient.
+Alas, similarly dated (VNC/RFB) or perversely complex (RDP) solutions are far from reasonable alternatives.

 What are the network features of X?

-The real (and only) deal for X networking is in its practical nature; the way things work from a user standpoint.
-In the days of old, one could simply utter the following incantation:
+Let us go back to X. The real (and only) deal for X networking is in its practical nature; the way things work from a user standpoint.
+In the days of old, one could simply speak the following incantation:

-and have its soul stare back at you through heavily aliased portals.
-This was practically similar to the local “DISPLAY=:0 eyes” form, hence transparent.
+Utter it and you can have its very soul stare back at you through heavily aliased portals.
+This was practically similar to the local “DISPLAY=:0” form often snuck into your terminal environment from some profile file, hence transparent.

-The remote display thing assumes that you were OK with anyone able to listen in “on the wire” and doing all kinds of nasty things with the information gathered.
-Pixel buffers were not compressed so when they too numerous or large, the network was anything but happy.
+In the way it worked, the remote display thing assumed you were OK with anyone able to listen in “on the wire” and doing all kinds of nasty things with the information gathered.
+Pixel buffers were not compressed so when they became too numerous or large, the network was anything but happy.
 It was good only through the rose tinted glasses of nostalgia and for a local area network; your home, school, or business; certainly not across the internet.

-It also assumes that the X server itself was not started with the “-nolisten tcp” argument set or that you were using the better option of letting SSH set forwarding up, compress and provide otherwise preferential treatment.
-Even then, it assumes that you were practically fine with the idea that some of your communication could be deduced from side channel analysis and so on.
-Digressing a bit, in spite of speculative vulnerabilities being all the rage yet hard to do practical at scale, the side channel thing is highly relevant in much more modern protocols and efforts in this ‘web browser as a dumb terminal’ day and age.
-Just sayin’.
+It also assumes that the X server itself was not started with the “-nolisten tcp” argument set or that you were using the better option of letting SSH configure forwarding, introduce compression and provide otherwise preferential treatment like disabling Nagel’s Algorithm.
+Even then, you had to be practically fine with the idea that some of your communication could be deduced from side channel analysis and so on.

-Those details in spite, this was a workable scenario for a long time, including relatively complex clients like that of Quake3.
-The reason being that even GLX, the X related extensions to OpenGL only had local ‘direct rendering’ as a very optional thing.
-That said, it was just about at the tipping point where the distance between locally optimal rendering and remote optimal rendering became much too great, and the large swath of developers- and users- in charge largely favoured the locally optimal case for desktop like workloads.
+Those details in spite, this was a workable scenario for a long time, even for relatively complex clients like that of Quake3.
+The reason being that even GLX, the X related extensions to OpenGL only had local ‘direct rendering’ as an optional thing.
+But that was about the tipping point on the OpenGL timeline where the distance between locally optimal rendering and remote optimal rendering became much too great, and the large swath of developers- and users- in charge largely favoured the locally optimal case for desktop like workloads.